D-McAdams/CedarlandBlog/blog/src/usage/compression/content.md

 | 1000 Policies   | 82%  | 90%  | 85% |
 | 10,000 Policies | 82%  | 90%  | 86% |

-As the table shows, all compression rates fell between 80-90%.
+As the table shows, all compression rates were between 80-90%.
 ABAC fared slightly better, likely because all the policies started with:
 ```
 permit (principal, action, resource) when {
 ```